jamesmccarty/research-wiki/wiki/QMMMprotein.markdown

 After looking at the [cp2k_equil_npt.inp](https://github.com/jamesmccarty/QMMM-protein/blob/master/cp2k_equil_npt.inp) input file, run the NPT simulation with

 {% highlight git %}
-cp2k.sopt cp2k_equil_npt.inp > nvt.out
+cp2k.sopt cp2k_equil_npt.inp > npt.out
 {% endhighlight %}

 At the end of this NPT equilibration we are now ready to move to a QM/MM simulation.
+Make sure to update your CP2k input files to use the final equilibrated box coordinates from the NPT equilibration.
+The cell dimensions are printed in the *NPT-1.cell* file.

 ### Adding missing LJ parameters ###